IKEAStock/documentation/updates.md

 - 13/9/22 - created [IKEAStock/documentation](https://github.com/IKEAStock/documentation) and added stuff to it (it's a private repo for now)
 - 14/9/22 - added a few things to [IKEAStock/documentation](https://github.com/IKEAStock/documentation) + made more changes to sean's blahaj checker
 - 20/9/22 - made [IKEAStock/documentation](https://github.com/IKEAStock/documentation) public
+- 30/0/22 - archived [IKEAStock/analytics](https://github.com/IKEAStock/analytics) as we are no longer using it anymore